zhangyi-dl/SD-YOLO/README.md

 ​							**Table 2.** Ablation Study Results: To enhance the reliability and statistical significance of the 							experimental outcomes, five independent experiments were conducted when applying different 							modules to the original dataset.
 The results are presented as averages.

 ![3](img/3.png)
+                     **Table 3.** Mean and variance performance comparison of five independent runs for each ablation experiment in manhole cover defect detection.

 ![4](img/4.png)